bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 #### Observation

-Carefully go over the text to see what is going on, the "who, what, where, when, how, and why."This will pull out facts through the nature of Scripture and help avoid presumptions and fallacies.
-Allow the Word of God to "speak for Itself."
+Carefully go over the text to see what is going on, the "who, what, where, when, how, and why."
+This will pull out facts through the nature of Scripture and help avoid presumptions and fallacies.
+Allow the Word of God to "speak for itself."

 Read the text in its context several times.
 For example, if you are studying the book of John, begin with reading the whole book.

 Make sure you are going into your relationship with God's Word in a meaningful manner.
-If you start too hastily, thinking you already know thepassage, you will not gain the insights and depth because your haste will make waste.
+If you start too hastily, thinking you already know the passage, you will not gain the insights and depth because your haste will make waste.

 Never let your pride clog your vision and keep you in the dark or from discovering all you can.